About Midwest Regional Medical Center

 Established in 1962

-Established in 1962 as a community hospital, the now 255-bed acute care facility is owned and operated by Health Management Associates, Inc. (HMA).
-In 1999, Midwest Regional was the first metro hospital to meet the requirements to be recognized as a Certified Level III Trauma Center by the Oklahoma State Department of Health.
+Established in 1962 as a community hospital is now a 255-bed acute care facility.
+Midwest Regional was the first metro hospital to meet the requirements to be recognized as a Certified Level III Trauma Center by the Oklahoma State Department of Health.
 The 1,400 plus employees served 13,600 admitted patients in 2001 and over 46,000 emergency room visitors.

 Midwest Regional takes pride in offering top-quality care in a friendly, “community hospital” atmosphere.
 It is our highly skilled physicians, nurses and technologists that allow us to offer specialized services that can be found in larger hospitals in the metro area.
 Midwest Regional is partially owned by physicians.